mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 client, given that the encapsulated DHCPv4-response is correct and can be actually forwarded.

-Layer 2 Relay Agents receiving DHCPV4-QUERY or DHCPV4-RESPONSE messages
+Layer-2 Relay Agents receiving DHCPV4-QUERY or DHCPV4-RESPONSE messages
 MUST handle them as specified in {{Section 6 of RFC6221}}.

 DHCPv6 servers are expected to be compliant with 4o6 according to {{RFC7341}}.